 [1] J.L.
-Synge and A.Schild, Tensor Calculus, Toronto, 1949.[2]A.S.
-Eddington, The Mathematical Theory of Relativity, Cambridge University Press, 1930.
+Synge and A.Schild, Tensor Calculus, Toronto, 1949.

-[3] P.G.
-Bergman, An Introduction to Theory of Relativity, New york, 1942.
+- [2] A.S.
+Eddington, The Mathematical Theory of Relativity, Cambridge University Press, 1930. - [3] P.G.
+Bergman, An Introduction to Theory of Relativity, New york, 1942. - [4] C.E.

-[4]C.E.
 Weatherburn, Riemannian Geometry and Tensor Calculus, Cambridge, 1938.

-On successful completion of the course, the students will beable to

-- 1) Understand Special Theory of Relativity terminologies and principle. - 2) Discuss special theory of relativity concepts of Laurent\'s transformationequations, Einstein train Time dilation Longitudinal contraction. - 3) To learn the Relativistic Kinematics concepts of Invariant interval -Proper time and proper distance, Twin paradox, Addition of velocities and Relativistic Doppler effect. - 4) To Understand the Relativistic Dynamics ideas of Momentum-Energyfour vector, Conservation of energy, Lagrangian and Hamiltonian formulations - 5) To Study the application of theory relativistic dynamics on AcceleratedSystems, Rocket with constant acceleration and Rocket with constant thrust.
+- 1) Understand Special Theory of Relativity terminologies and principle. - 2) Discuss special theory of relativity concepts of Laurent's transformation equations, Einstein train Time dilation Longitudinal contraction. - 3) To learn the Relativistic Kinematics concepts of Invariant interval Proper time and proper distance, Twin paradox, Addition of velocities and Relativistic Doppler effect. - 4) To Understand the Relativistic Dynamics ideas of Momentum-Energy four vector, Conservation of energy, Lagrangian and Hamiltonian formulations - 5) To Study the application of theory relativistic dynamics on Accelerated Systems, Rocket with constant acceleration and Rocket with constant thrust.